 Q: Must I pay with a check?

-A: Your check is your receipt in the event of any confusion.
-You can also pay online with a credit card.
-Any refunds, however, will be via check.
+A: Yes, your check is your receipt in the event of any confusion.
+At this time we are not able to accept credit cards.
+Any refunds will be via check.

 Q: May I pay later?

 A: You may, but we will register you later.
-Your place in the course will not be held until your money is received.
+Your place in the study group will not be held until your money is received.

 Q: Can I get a refund?
-What if I get sick and cannot continue in my class?
+What if I get sick and cannot continue in my study group?

-A: In some cases we can send refunds, however there will be a $15 processing fee for withdrawing completely within a week after your first class in that semester.
-Please leave a message at 508-677-4694
+A: In some cases we can send refunds, however there will be a $15 processing fee for withdrawing completely within a week after your first study group in that semester.
+Please leave a message at 508-677-4694.

 Note: Membership fees are not refundable.

-Q: What happens if the course I want is closed?
+Q: What happens if the study group I want is closed?

-A: If the course you want is closed, you will receive a phone call in order to discuss your options; being put on a waiting list, enrolling in a different course, ripping up your check or sending a refund.
+A: If the study group you want is closed, you will receive a phone call in order to discuss your options; being put on a waiting list, enrolling in a different study group, ripping up your check or sending a refund.

-Q: There are courses I’d like to take but they’re not being offered.
+Q: There are study groups I’d like to join but they’re not being offered.
 What can I do about this?

-A: The current Curriculum Chairperson, is always looking for tips on new courses and assistance in offering them.
+A: The current Curriculum Chairperson is always looking for tips on new study groups and assistance in offering them.
 Please send an email that will be forwarded to the Chairperson.

-Q: I signed up for a class and haven’t heard if I got in, does that mean I’m in the class?
+Q: I signed up for a study group and haven’t heard if I got in, does that mean I’m in the study group?

 A: Confirmation letters will be sent.